robinboncoeur/Art/docs/writing/W_Edits.md

 She didn't come to Wardrobe like a mother arriving at a principal's office.

-There was none of that indignant anger.
-She stepped into the room with the air of someone who had spent a long time deciding what she would and wouldn't say, and had finally settled on the language style that always worked: calm, measured, consequential.

-She stood just inside the doorway with a canvas tote on her shoulder and her car keys in her hand.
+Instead, she stepped into the room respectfully, like someone realising she'd entered a place where skilled hands were at work.
+A canvas tote on her shoulder and her car keys in her hand, her gaze swept the room — rails, mannequin, the prototype jacket pinned in place.

 Her hair was pulled back too tightly for vanity.